Changes to Florida Child Support Laws Could Impact You and Your Family

 What Happens to Visitation When an Ex is Delinquent in Child Support Payments?

 The law addresses visitation and Florida child support payments separately.
 Children do not understand the complexities of the law and will often want to spend time with the other parent regardless of payment.
-It is important to keep communications open to not only follow court orders but also do what is best for the child/children involved.
+It is important to keep communications open to follow court orders and do what is best for the child/children involved.
 If there are no legal issues or abuse, non-custodial parents have the right to see their children.

 It is possible that the delinquency is just temporary due to an unexpected layoff, work injury, etc. A request for partial payments and a little patience may be in order.
 But certainly, if it is an ongoing problem and the failure to pay has been going on for at least six months, it is important to look into the possibility of further legal action.